Scientific name: Aquila chrysaetos

 Weight: 3 – 6.4 kg

 Golden eagles breed from abut May.
 They nest on cliffs and ledges as well as tall trees.
-They build their nests from large twigs and roots and lined it with moss, bark, fur and other soft material.
+They build their nests from large twigs and branches and line it with moss, bark, fur and other soft material.
 Nests can measure up to 3 m across and new material is added each year.

-Golden eagles lay 2-4 whitish eggs with cinnamon brown spots and are incubated usually by the female for 43-45 days but occasionally the male.
+They are incubated mostly by the female for 43-45 days but occasionally the male.
 Chicks are fed by both parents – the male brings the prey to the nest and the female feeds them.
 The young fledge at 72-84 days but rely on their parents for another 3 months.

 Golden eagles have a varied diet comprising mammals such as rabbits, mice and foxes, other birds including game birds and snakes.
 They will also feed on carrion.